Let us first discuss the interface for managing multiple objectives.

 Every objective in a multi-objective model has the following settable attributes: ObjNCon with default value 0, ObjNPriority with default value 0, ObjNWeight with default value 1, ObjNRelTol with default value 0, ObjNAbsTol with default value 0, and ObjNName.

 in Python).
 Objectives are numbered

 The order of the objectives is arbitrary, but you must provide a

 unique index for each one (specified using the

 setObjectiveN).
 You can query the number of objectives in

 your model using the NumObj attribute.

-Note that all objectives, including the primary one, must be linear
+As noted above, all objectives, including the primary one, must be linear.

 You can query and modify information about multiple objectives using